Also known as: Bordeleza Belcha, Petit Merle

 Take a deep dive into understanding the complex nature of Merlot.

-Merlot’s signature velvety texture is thanks to its particular tannin structure.
-Merlot has thinner skins and fewer seeds than Cabernet Sauvignon, its half-sibling.
+Merlot’s signature velvety texture is due to its particular tannin structure.
+It has thinner skins and fewer seeds than Cabernet Sauvignon, its half-sibling.
 Thinner skins mean less tannin extraction during maceration, the process where skins and other solids are in contact with the juice.
-Fewer seeds matter because seeds contain harsher tannins which, if over-extracted, can lead to a bitter taste.
+Fewer seeds matter because seeds contain harsher tannins, which, if over-extracted, can lead to a bitter taste.

 The Underrated Understudy

-Despite its impressive qualities, Merlot has often played second fiddle to Cabernet Sauvignon, both in blends and in public opinion—a phenomenon that became particularly pronounced after the infamous ‘Sideways effect’.
+Despite its impressive qualities, Merlot has often played second fiddle to Cabernet Sauvignon, both in blends and public opinion — a phenomenon that became particularly pronounced after the infamous ‘Sideways effect.’

-When a character in the 2004 film ‘Sideways’ expressed a distinct disdain for Merlot, this unduly influenced perceptions and sales of Merlot dipped while Pinot Noir, the film’s favored grape, soared.
+When a character in the 2004 film ‘Sideways’ expressed a distinct disdain for Merlot, this unduly influenced perceptions, and sales dipped while Pinot Noir, the film’s favored grape, soared.

-This was despite the fact that Merlot had been, and still is, the backbone of some of the world’s most exquisite wines.
+This was despite Merlot being the backbone of some of the world’s most exquisite wines.
 Today, the ‘Sideways effect’ has largely faded, and Merlot is re-emerging from the shadows, reclaiming its status not merely as a blending grape but as a splendid varietal in its own right, capable of creating wines that are lush, complex, and wonderfully versatile.